lyteword/chspurgeon-tod/volume-4/psalm-85.md

 (c) Because they are the people of God. *You only have I known,* etc.

-2\.Restoration from Captivity: *Thou hast brought back,* etc.
+2\.
+Restoration from Captivity: *Thou hast brought back,* etc.

 (a) The fact.

 (b) The Author: *Thou:* by thine own power; in thine own manner; at thine own time.

-3\.The cause of the Restoration; the favour of God: *Thou hast been favourable.*
+3\.
+The cause of the Restoration; the favour of God: *Thou hast been favourable.*

 (a) On account of favour past: "Thou hast."